nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 * if the Security Server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the Security Server are allowed (**reference data: 1.4; 1.5; 1.6; 1.7**).
 The enabling of auxiliary services which are necessary for the functioning and management of the operating system (such as DNS, NTP, and SSH) stay outside the scope of this guide;
 * if the Security Server has a private IP address, a corresponding NAT record must be created in the firewall (**reference data: 1.9**).

-#### 2.3.1 Installing Java 21
+#### 2.3.1 Installing Java 25

-Java 21 is a prerequisite for running the Security Server and should be installed prior installing/updating Security Server, however it is not included in default repositories for RHEL 7.
+Java 25 is a prerequisite for running the Security Server and should be installed prior installing/updating Security Server.
 Sample installation steps are provided below.

 * Check the current java version: